-On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena project, located in Mexico (the "Santa Elena Project").
+On May 15, 2009, the Company entered into an agreement to purchase 20% of the life of mine gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena project, located in Mexico (the "Santa Elena Project").

-Construction activities at the Santa Elena Project are progressing on schedule.
-Specific construction activity updates are as follows:
+Construction activities at the Santa Elena Project are progressing on schedule and initial mining has commenced.
+Specific activity updates are as follows: